 After I placed my order for the octopus and beef cheeks, my waiter told me that I obviously knew good food.
 When I tried to say something self deprecating, he just cut me off and screamed, “JUST SAY YES!”
 FINE, ENCOURAGING WAITER.
 I KNOW GOOD FOOD!
-And that will teach me to not assert my superiority when talking to strangers in restaurants.
+And that will teach me to not brag about my culinary prowess when talking to strangers in restaurants.

 No proper 24 hours in St Louis can conclude without dessert.
 The dessert here was an upscale version of a Snickers bar.
 It was a dense chocolate cake served with peanut cream and chocolate sorbet.
 I am always here for upscale versions of food for the masses, and this dessert was about a million times better than the stale Snickers bars I sometimes buy from my CVS when I need a hit of chocolate and don’t care what it comes from.

-But why don’t we ever do the opposite?
+But why don’t we ever do the opposite and create mass-produced versions of luxury foods?
 Like, why don’t I ever walk into McDonald’s and see their take on caviar with toast points, except made with hamburger and hamburger buns?

 That’s a Perfect 24 Hours in St Louis: The Hill!